ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 a) The marketing of ready-to-wear, over-the-counter and Web-source eyewear

-will continue to flourish; b) Hands-on-the-patient dispensing skills and services
+will continue to flourish; b) Hands on the patient dispensing skills and services

 will disappear; c) Patients will continue to suffer from substandard quality of